A Primer on Deep Learning for Causal Inference: Introduction

-\textbf{Text.} As a motivating example, \citet{Veitch2019UsingTE} consider the effect of the author's reported gender ($T$) on the number of upvotes a Reddit post receives ($Y$).
+\begin{TCBBox}[label=Box:nontradex]{Example Scenarios for Causal Inference with Non-Traditional Data} \textbf{Text.} As a motivating example, \citet{Veitch2019UsingTE} consider the effect of the author's reported gender ($T$) on the number of upvotes a Reddit post receives ($Y$).
 However gender may also ``affect the text of the post, e.g., through tone, style, or topic choices, which also affects its score [($X$)]."
 Controlling for a representation of the text would allow the analyst to more accurately estimate the direct effect of gender.

 \textbf{Images.} \citet{todorov2005inferences} showed that split second-judgments of a politician's competence ($T$) from pictures ($X$) of their face is predictive of their electability ($Y$).
 When attempting to replicate this study using machine learning classifiers rather than human classifiers, \citet{joo2015automated} suggest that the age of the face ($Z$) is a not-so-obvious confounder: while older individuals are more likely to appear competent, they are also more likely to be incumbents.
 Even if age is unknown, using neural networks to control for confounders implicitly encoded in the image (like age) could reduce bias.